OddOneOut/bwp-google-xml-sitemaps/readme.txt

 Note that, however, some error messages will never show up.
 In such case, you might want to locate the `error_log` file within your WordPress installation's root directory and read its contents for the error messages.

+**Q4: I got an 'Error loading stylesheet' error, what should I do?**

+As of version 1.1.0 it is almost impossible for such error to show up, but if you set the site url and the home url differently (one with `www` and one isn't), you will see this error.
+Just choose to disable stylesheet in Generator tab or change your site / home URL settings.

-**Q3: I got a HTTP parse error when I submit sitemap to Google Webmaster Tools, what should I do?**
+**Q5: I got a HTTP parse error when I submit sitemap to Google Webmaster Tools, what should I do?**

 Please see the answer to the first question, if it didn't work, and you are using a cache plugin such as W3 Total Cache, it is possible that such plugin wrongly assigns HTTP status headers to the sitemaps.
 For example, in W3 Total Cache 0.9.2.2 or possibly older, you can find in your `.htaccess` file this line of code:
 <pre>